 - Financial requirement- the financial threshold will vary depending on your situation or if you are applying with dependant children

 For more detailed information about the requirements for the spouse visa application, please contact us.

 Contact Our Immigration Experts

-For expert advice regarding any aspect of the spouse visa category, or assistance in the planning and preparation of your spouse visa application, please contact our immigration team on 0203 384 3075 or complete our enquiry form below.
+For expert advice regarding any aspect of the spouse visa category, or assistance in the planning and preparation of your spouse visa application, please contact our immigration team on 0203 384 3075 or contact us here.